Lind-Project/lind_project/tests/ipc_performance/buffer_read_write/README.md

 # Buffer Read-Write tests

 These tests perform writes and reads between the file descriptor and character buffers.
-The test runs on pretty large files (GBs in size) and benchmarks the time taken in reads and writes.
+The test runs on pretty large files (GBs in size) and benchmarks the time taken in reads and writes on both lind and native.

 ## Instructions to run test